More About Our Counseling Education Programs

 - Summary of Recent Program Modifications Made

-- Latest National Counselor Exam Results: All our graduates passed the National Counselor Exam, April, 2012!
+- Latest National Counselor Exam Results: Over the past 5 years, 100% of counseling graduates who sat for the NCE have passed.
 Congratulations Counseling Students!!

 - Recent Survey Follow-up Results About Our Programs: Results coming soon...